 Shy and elusive, this nocturnal cat is wary of humans.
 They are not ideal house pets, and do best when left to themselves in a large enclosure.
 If humans interact with them often, these exotic cats can prove to be docile.

-The Asian leopard cat is the parent breed to Bengal cats, which are also a legal exotic cat breed to have as pets in the U.S. Some subspecies of the Asian leopard cat are endangered, which makes them difficult to purchase legally, and it requires documentation and permitting to own them, which varies by state.
+The Asian leopard cat is the parent breed to Bengal cats, which are also a legal exotic cat breed to have as pets in the U.S. Some subspecies of the Asian leopard cat are endangered, which makes them difficult to purchase legally, and it requires documentation and permits to own them, which varies by state.
 Non-profit group, Big Cat Rescue, has a state-by-state exotic cat guide that you can reference before adopting or purchasing an exotic cat breed.

-This large, nervous cat is native to Asia, Sri Lanka and Egypt, and is typically bred with domesticated cats to create hybrids, like chausies or jungle bobs.
+This large, nervous cat is native to Asia, Sri Lanka, and Egypt, and is typically bred with domesticated cats to create hybrids, like chausies or jungle bobs.
 In captivity, a jungle cat will live to be 15 to 20 years old.

 They are fragile felines that require a lot of privacy in a quiet household or need to be housed in a well-sized outdoor enclosure a majority of the time.
 Although the jungle cat is not endangered, its species is on the decline.